-3.24 WARNING OF 'N' DETERMINATION
+3.25 Warning of 'N' Determination

 Students undertaking the HSC Course must make a genuine/serious attempt to satisfactorily complete course and assessment requirements.
 These requirements include students applying themselves with diligence and sustained effort to set tasks and experiences provided for the course by the school, regardless of whether or not these tasks contribute to the final assessment mark.

-Attendance is an integral part of satisfactorily completing a course (see 1.4).
+Attendance is an integral part of satisfactorily completing a course.